AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - For each day, we have the sales in each store (out of a possible 54) and each product category (out of a possible 33).
-This amounts to 1782 time series that need to be forecasted for the competition, but in Part 1 of this analysis, we will keep it simple and only forecast the national sales in each day, in all categories.
+This amounts to 1782 time series that need to be forecasted for the competition.

-- **onpromotion** is the number of items on sale that day, in that category & store.
+- **onpromotion** is the number of items on sale in one day, in one category & store combination.

 **stores.csv** contains more information about each store: The city, state, store type and store cluster.